bildungsroman/ifandonlyif.io/README.md

 - ~~Set up welcome page for new user - add first ifflist~~
 - Set up VueJS project
 - ~~Set up profile sidebar and ability to add profile pic and bio~~
+- ~~Set up views with mixins to display current and completed ifflists~~
 - Set up add to-do capability
 - Set up ability to save, complete and archive to-do lists
+    - Write functions for adding, completing and editing todos
+    - Write function to make get-to-do completion check appear only after todos have been completed
 - Finish front-end design of ifflist and ifflist lists (really need a better name)
-- Think of better name for ifflist
+- Think of better name for ifflists

 Ability for users to register and add lists is complete.
 It doesn't have to look pretty yet.
 ### Milestone 3
 _Due date: April 13th_ (Capstone presentation day)
 - ~~Make dropdown menu work in mobile~~
 - ~~Check all pages in mobile view for good UX~~
+- make JQuery onboarding guide for new users (if time)
+- add social page/links to tell friends
 - Get classmates/friends to sign up for initial testing
 - Test adding users, adding lists, saving
 - ~~Design IFF logo, finalize color scheme~~